plukacs/lab-governance/README.md

 - Home office: Let your circles on Slack know on the previous day if you would like to work from home all day long.
 In case of Holidays and Home office, letting them know within this period doesn't mean that it's not allowed, but  can be declined, if your plan is not safe to fail.
 - Sick leave: notify ASAP and keep others uptodate about your how being and expected first day of work.
+- More, than 25% of the team can only go on holidays / training / sickleave , if it is pre-approved by the client.